aditya-me13/aditya-me13.github.io/_pages/about.md

 About Me:
 -----
 Hello!
-My name is Aditya Mehta and currently I am striving to make "Hello World" my new "ABC".
+My name is Aditya Mehta and I am trying to make "Hello World" my new "ABC".

 - I am currently a junior Undergraduate at one of the most prestigious technological institutes, **Indian Institute of Technology Gandhinagar**, majoring in Computer Science and Engineering.
 -	I am currently mastering my skills in Data Structures and Algorithms for Software Development and Machine Learning to solve real-life problems.
 I like CODING.